Canine Herpes Virus – Its Symptoms And Effects On Adult Dogs & Puppies

 If the remains of puppies that die of herpes infection are sent out for autopsy, small (focal) hemorrhages and cell death (necrosis) in the lungs, liver, kidneys and elsewhere – as well as leaked fluids (serosanguinous effusions) in the chest and abdomen are also suggestive of the disease.
 Those tissue samples or the puppy’s remains must never have been frozen to be of value to pathologists.
 Thrombocyte counts are often low in puppies that die of canine herpes virus.
 But thrombocytes deteriorate upon death and by the time samples reach the lab that is unlikely to be verifiable.

 For a positive diagnosis, tissue samples from a lost puppy or vaginal, nasal and oral swabs from an adult dog need to be sent to a central laboratory to search for the virus itself.
-Tagged artificially-created antibodies that bind only to the CHV-1 virus are used to confirm the viruses’ presence. (ref) A second test, the PCR test, will often detect the presence of the virus as well. (ref1, ref2) But the test is unlikely to be of value in detecting the dormant (“sleeping” latent) virus that all carrier dogs harbor.
-Those virus tend to hang out in two tangles of nerve (the trigeminal ganglia and lumbosacral ganglia) in quantities too small to be readily detected until the next flareup. (ref)
+Tagged, artificially-created, antibodies that bind only to the CHV1 virus are used to confirm the viruses’ presence. ( read here ) A second type of test, the PCR test , can detect the actual presence of the herpes virus in the puppy. ( see here ) But the PCR test is not of much value in detecting dormant (“sleeping” latent) virus that all herpes carrier dogs harbor.
+That is because there is not enough virus material in those dogs for the PCR test to detect between flareups.
+Those sleeping herpes virus tend to hang out (reside) in two tangles of nerve (the trigeminal ganglia and lumbosacral ganglia) in quantities too small to be readily detected until the dog’s next flareup. ( read here ) Attempts can also be made to grow and isolate the virus or to visualize them using an electron microscope – but that is only attempted in university research settings.

 For infected young puppies, nothing has yet been found that slows or reverses the course of the disease.
 Treatment is generally unrewarding.
 Because the virus causes damage throughout the puppy’s body, even puppies that survive infection are often left with brain, kidney and liver problems.